FoxoTech/methylprep/docs/cli.md

 # Command Line Interface (CLI)

-MethPype provides a command line interface (CLI) so the package can be used directly without the need of another custom library.
+methylprep provides a command line interface (CLI) so the package can be used directly without the need of another custom library.

 ---

 ## Help and Logging

-All invocations of the MethPype CLI will provide contextual help, supplying the possible arguments and/or options available based on the invoked command.
+All invocations of the methylprep CLI will provide contextual help, supplying the possible arguments and/or options available based on the invoked command.
 If you specify verbose logging the package will emit log output of DEBUG levels and above.

 ```Shell
 >>> python -m methylprep